Respiratory illnesses

 (3) Consideration may need to be given to the application of airborne precautions where the number of respiratory infections requiring AGPs increases and patients cannot be managed in single or isolation rooms.

 (4) Where a risk assessment indicates it, RPE should be available to all relevant staff.
 The risk assessment should include an evaluation of the ventilation in the area, operational capacity, and prevalence of infection in the local area.
 The Hierarchy of Controls can be used to inform the risk assessment.
-Staff should be provided with training on correct use.
+Staff should be provided with training on the correct use.